Mexico Pelagic - NEW AND IMPROVED!

 The main reason for including Socorro Island in this exciting itinerary, however, is to maximise our chances of finding one of the most endangered seabirds in the world, Townsend’s Shearwater.
 Birdlife International treat this species as ‘critically endangered’ and it is believed that there may now be as few as 250 birds left (see the recently published ‘The World’s Rarest Birds’).
 Our visit is intended to coincide with the period when it is known that birds range around the island immediately prior to breeding and in 2015 we saw up to thirty five individuals during the two days we spent around the island.

 Itinerary subject to weather, sea and local conditions plus government permissions.
 We are asking the authorities about landings but at the moment, because of both islands ‘reserve’ status, we are being declined.
+If we are successful in gaining any landing permissions in due course note additional landing fees may apply.
 Permission for the voyage itself has been granted.

 Selected target pelagic birds: Ainley's Storm-petrel, Townsend’s, Black-vented and Pink-footed Shearwaters, Laysan and Black-footed Albatrosses, Least, Black, Chapman’s and Townsend’s Storm-petrels, Guadalupe Murrelet, Magnificent and Great Frigatebirds, Masked, Nazca, Brewster’s Brown, Red-footed and Blue-footed Boobies.